 S&P 500 Valuation: Is the Market Overpriced?
 A Data-Driven Analysis

-Current Shiller P/E stands at 38.2x, vs. the 25-year average of 27.1x.
-We break down what this means for forward returns using 95 years of data.
+As of early 2026, the S&P 500 Shiller P/E remains elevated vs. long-term averages.
+We break down what the data shows for forward returns using 95 years of history.

 The Current Valuation Landscape

-The S&P 500 Shiller P/E ratio stands at 38.2x as of January 2025.
+The S&P 500 Shiller P/E ratio stood at 38.2x as of January 2025 and has remained in elevated territory into 2026.
 This places the index in the 95th percentile of historical valuations.

 Key Data Points